 We interpreted large loadings onto transcripts as indicating strong mediation of the effect of genetics on metabolic index.
 Large positive loadings indicate that higher expression was associated with a higher metabolic index (i.e. higher risk of obesity and metabolic disease on the high-fat diet) (Fig. 4C).
 Conversely, large negative loadings indicate that high expression of these transcripts was associated with a lower metabolic index (i.e. lower risk of obesity and metabolic disease on the high-fat diet) (Fig. 4C).
 We used gene set enrichment analysis (GSEA)27,28 to look for biological processes and pathways that were enriched at the top and bottom of this list (Methods).

 In adipose tissue, both GO processes and KEGG pathway enrichments pointed to an axis of inflammation and metabolism (Supp.
 Fig. 2 and Fig. 11).
 GO terms and KEGG pathways associated with inflammation, particularly macrophage infiltration, were positively associated with metabolic index, indicating that increased expression in inflammatory pathways was associated with a higher metabolic index.
-It is well established that adipose tissue in obese individuals is inflamed [cite] and infiltrated by macrophages [cite], and the results here suggest that this may be a heritable component of metabolic disease.
+It is well established that adipose tissue in obese individuals is inflamed [cite] and infiltrated by macrophages [cite], and the results here suggest that this may be a dominant heritable component of metabolic disease.

 The strongest negative enrichments in adipose tissue were related to mitochondial activity in general, and thermogenesis in particular (Supp.
 Fig. 2 and Fig. 11).
 It has been shown mouse strains with greater thermogenic potential are also less susceptible to obesity on a high-fat diet [cite].